Starglancer/DogeNodes/README.md

  - Network connection to the internet
  - No inbound ports need to be opened
  - Microsoft Windows operating system (I have tested on Windows 10 only)
- - Dot Net Framework 4.7.2
+ - Dot Net Framework 4.7.2.
+This will be installed at deployment time if not already present

 ## To Do List

-- progress bar for initial map load
-- Test button for email configuration
-- Plot currently selected node location on map
-- Add tooltips
-- Additional help and documentation
+- Additional documentation

 ## Acknowledgements